Twalsh03/Portfolio/worksheet-one-Twalsh03/README.md

-# Worksheet on Java Reflection and Java Generics
+# Worksheet on Java Reflection

 This worksheet consists of two sections; one on Java Reflection and the other, a refresher on Java Generics.
 You should commit your changes regularly.